KayodeOgundimu-DoorDashSWE/sweetpad/docs/wiki/bazel-debug.md

 2. Verify port is available: `lsof -i :6667`
 3. Try a different port in debug configuration
 4. Ensure Xcode command line tools are installed
+5. For simulators: Verify app is properly code-signed (automatic for Bazel apps)

+### Issue: "xcrun simctl install failed with exit code 13"

+**Cause:** App bundle is not properly signed for simulator use

+**Solutions:**

+1. This is automatically fixed by SweetPad (ad-hoc signing with `codesign --force --sign -`)
+2. If persists, manually sign: `codesign --force --sign - DoorDash.app`
+3. Check file permissions: `chmod -R 755 DoorDash.app`
+4. Verify app bundle structure is intact

 ### Issue: "Bundle identifier not found"